 The EU's structures and policies in the realm of CPP have evolved considerably since the EU's initial experiments with conflict resolution in the Balkans during the 1990s and the advent of CSDP missions in 2003.
 Some of these changes have been mandated by formal treaty decisions (such as the Treaty of Lisbon) while others have been the result of operational experiences, learning exercises, and other forms of self-reflection (i.e., concepts, doctrines, regional/country strategies, thematic strategies, etc.) on a regular basis.
 There is also considerable evidence that this learning-by-doing approach to institutional reform has indeed enhanced the EU's capacity to take on a wide range of CPP-related tasks using the CSDP and other policy tools (Smith 2017).
 Yet for all of this innovation, the fact remains that CPP is still a decentralised policy domain (or set of policies) managed by a range of actors in the EU and its member states.
-This problem is compounded by the ongoing divide between civilian and military approaches to CPP, each with their own chains of command, cultures of decisionmaking, and other institutional infrastructures, despite the emergence of the so-called comprehensive/integrated approach to EU external relations in general and the CSDP/CPP domain in particular (see DL 4.3, DL 5.4 and other projects such as EUNPACK).
+This another cross-cutting challenge examined by the EU-CIVCAP project.